BITPlugMistress/XXXHaptics-Guide/README.md

 ### **THIS IS NOT INTENDED TO BE AN AVATAR CREATION GUIDE AND ASSUMES YOU HAVE AT LEAST SOME BASIC KNOWLEDGE ABOUT BOTH UNITY AND AVATAR CREATION.
 PLEASE REFER TO THE IMPORTANT LINKS SECTION FOR THE APROPREATE RESOURCES**

-A.  Go to the Layer Dropdown Menu and click Add Layer…
+A.  Go to the Layer Dropdown Menu at the top of the Inspector tab and click Add Layer…

 ![](media/281a9a43d8c62bad9bb8854532c25e38.png)